sooch1958/mabu/README.md

 Basically a python list.
 The first set of numbers is the head movement UART bytes.
 The number of bytes is variable.
 Then there is a comment string and the last number is a delay, in seconds.

+There is a short video on YouTube of this in action: https://youtu.be/MRkvBN14EzI

 Enjoy!